Quick Answer: Can Hamsters Eat Grapes?

 Lower-Sugar Fresh Foods

-- Broccoli florets — about 1.7g sugar per 100g with solid vitamin C and fiber content.
-One of the most nutritionally dense vegetable treats available.
+- Broccoli — 1.7g sugar per 100g with fiber and vitamin C. One of the best vegetable treats.

 Other Foods Your Hamster Can Eat